Login Security for Community Websites: Forums, Groups, and Networks

 That combination makes WordPress community login security more complex than usual.

-Attackers don’t need admin access since even compromised member accounts can be used to:
+Attackers do not need admin access.
+Even regular member accounts, if compromised, can be used to:

 - Disseminate spam within forums